Spring-Cleaning: Here’s How Many Calories You Burn During 15 Common Chores

 Sweeping the floors

-Vacuuming can burn slightly more calories than just sweeping.
+Vacuuming burns slightly more calories than sweeping, in part because of the added weight of a vacuum.
 In 30 minutes, vacuuming burns 94 calories for women and 111 calories for men.
 You may even be motivated to vacuum the whole house.
-Tip: Make it fun and do some dance moves as you push the vacuum forward and back.
-(Here is how to burn more calories in less time.)

 Dusting the furniture

-Simply dusting the furniture in your house can count as a bit of exercise.
-Women can burn 57 calories while men can burn 66 calories in just 30 minutes.
-(If you have a dust allergy, here are 7 smart strategies for ridding your home of dust.)
+Dusting might be something to do while waiting on hold with customer service, but it can count as a bit of exercise.
+Women can burn 57 calories, while men can burn 66 calories in just 30 minutes.

 Washing dishes by hand

-A dishwasher is an important kitchen staple that can save you time and energy.
-But, if you’re looking to burn some extra calories, try washing your dishes by hand.
+Dishwashers save you time and energy but washing your dishes by hand burns calories.
 In just 30 minutes, women can burn 49 calories while men can burn 58 calories.
-Need some inspiration to exercise?
-Here are some good ways to get going.

 Taking out the trash